Reham al-Badr: Biography

 In 2015, al-Badr was arrested while trying to deliver medical supplies in al-Hawban.
-She was detained in a school that had been coverted into a prison, but was able to escape after a Saudi airstrike hit the school.
+She was detained in a school that had been converted into a prison, but was able to escape after a Saudi airstrike hit the school.
 She was subsequently re-arrested and placed in a military camp, but was able to escape for a second time following another airstrike.
 Al-Badr's brother Ahmed was killed in March 2017 while fighting Houthi forces outside a military hospital in eastern Taiz.

 On 8 February 2018, al-Badr was killed while delivering humanitarian aid in Sala, eastern Taiz.
 Her cause of death was unclear, with it being variously reported that she had been shot by a Houthi sniper or killed during a Houthi mortar strike that caused fatal abdomen injuries.
 Al-Badr was killed along a fellow aid worker, Mu'men Saeed Hammoud Salem, while a third, Ahmed Mohammed al-Saamt, was seriously injured.
 Al-Badr was 32 at the time of her death.

 Al-Badr's funeral took place on 9 February in Taiz with hundreds of mourners in attendance.
 The Prime Minister of Yemen, Ahmed Obaid bin Dagher, expressed his condolences on Twitter, describing her as a martyr.
 Reham's cousin stated that the Houthis were responsible for al-Badr's death.
 Tawakkol Karman expressed her "deep condolences" to al-Badr's family, describing her death as a "new tragedy".

 As of 2020, no one had been charged with the deaths of al-Badr and Salem.

+What Have You Left Behind?, a 2018 oral history of attacks on civilians during the Yemeni Civil War by Bushra al-Maqtari, is dedicated to al-Badr.